 Overexertion is the most common cause of non-fatal workplace injuries, and it’s the second leading cause of missed work (after the common cold).
 It encompasses all injuries related to excessive physical effort, including pulling, lifting, holding, pushing, carrying, and throwing heavy objects at work.
 Overexertion injuries commonly appear in the lower back and can cause long-term pain.

-Have you been injured in a workplace accident?
+Have you been injured in a workplace accident in San Diego?